libercoinproject/LMessage/PULL_REQUEST_TEMPLATE.md

-## Repository contributions to the PyBitmessage project
+## Repository contributions to the PyLMessage project

-- You can get paid for merged commits if you register at [Tip4Commit](https://tip4commit.com/github/Bitmessage/PyBitmessage)
+- You can get paid for merged commits if you register at [Tip4Commit](https://tip4commit.com/github/LMessage/PyLMessage)

 ### Code